tetris245/tetris245/README.md

 * New command: bg2 to use the hidden Platform backgrounds.
 Must be followed by a number between 1 and 44. /bg2 0 will give the list of the concerned backgrounds.
 * New command: friendlist to have access to friendlist inside a chat room, with clickable links to other rooms during 15 seconds.
 * New command: ggts to enter ggts training in asylum at some level for a specified time.
 More than 180 minutes is possible.
 The level must be between 1 and 6.
+* New command: lock to add locks on all lockable items, on yourself or another player.
+The lock type is specified by a number between 1 and 8: 1 - Metal; 2 - Exclusive; 3 - Intricate; 4 - High Security; 5 - Pandora; 6 - Mistress; 7 - Lover; 8 - Owner.
 * New command: name to change the name of your character.
 Normal characters (also from non-English alphabets), numbers and spaces are accepted.
 * New command: prison to stay in Pandora prison.
 More than 60 minutes is possible.
 * New command: profile to have direct access to the profile description of any player in the chat room